polyverse/katacoda-scenarios/katacodacompolyversepolymorphic-linux-install-alpine-container/intro.md

-This guide demonstrates a production installation of Polymorphic Linux on Ubuntu.
+This guide demonstrates a production installation of Polymorphic Linux on Alpine.

 We will walk through the two steps to Polymorphic Linux installation:
 * Subscribing to Polyverse repositories